-Students must have passed the following courses, or their approved equivalents, in order to enroll in the School Counseling Internship course:
+Students must have passed the following courses, or their approved equivalents, in order to enroll in the School Counseling Internship III course:

 - Theories of Counseling

 - Foundations of Professional School Counseling & Guidance

 - Developmental Counseling Psychology

+- Group Dynamics

 - Pre-Practicum in Counseling

+- Internship I and II

 Professional Liability Insurance.
-Maintain professional liability insurance prior to beginning counseling with any clients/students.
+Maintain professional liability insurance prior to beginning counseling with any clients.
 Insurance through the American Counseling Association (ACA) or American School Counseling Association (ASCA) is a complimentary benefit for student members.